-On September 30, 2016, the University of South Florida closed a Ground Sublease Agreement with HSRE Capstone Tampa, LLC for a public private partnership to develop a student housing project on the Tampa campus (the "P3 Student Housing Project").
+On September 30, 2016, the University closed a Ground Sublease Agreement with HSRE Capstone Tampa, LLC for a public private partnership to develop a student housing project on the Tampa campus (the "P3 Student Housing Project").
 The P3 Student Housing Project provides for 2,171 student housing beds plus dining and wellness facilities.
 The P3 Student Housing Project was delivered in two phases with the first phase delivering 876 student housing beds in fall 2017 and the second phase delivering 1,295 student housing beds in the fall of 2018.
 The University provides administration services to the P3 Student Housing Project and the Tampa Housing System receives a fee per occupied revenue producing bed annually.
-This fee for academic years beginning fall 2018 was \$1,250 and is subject to annual adjustments of 2.5%.
-This fee during fiscal year 2021 was \$1,346 for fall 2020 and spring 2021.
+This fee during fiscal year 2022 was \$1,380 per bed per semester for fall 2021 and spring 2022 and is subject to annual adjustments of 2.5%.